What is a phobia?

 Who is affected by phobias?

 About 19 million Americans have one or more phobias that range from mild to severe.
 Phobias can happen in early childhood.
-But they are often first seen between ages 15 and 20.
+But they often first occur between ages 15 and 20.
 They affect both men and women equally.
 But men are more likely to seek treatment for phobias.

 What causes phobias?